Jan. 27 - 29, 2026 | Atlanta, Georgia USA

 Registration Fee: $250

 Rendering is an integral and often invisible aspect of animal agriculture's economic and environmental sustainability.
-This program will discuss rendering's contributions, impact, and the future of the industry.
+This program, hosted by the North American Renderers Association and USPOUILTRY, will discuss rendering's contributions, impact and the future of the industry.